 The Lost Companion is a feral cat management 501(c)(3) non-profit organization in central Wisconsin.
-We are dedicated to working with the public to reduce number of colonies of free-roaming stray cats, barn cats and feral (wild) cats in the Waushara County and surrounding areas through Trap-Neuter-Return, or TNR.
+We are dedicated to working with the public to reduce number of colonies of free-roaming stray cats, barn cats and feral (wild) cats in the Waushara County through Trap-Neuter-Return, or TNR.

 The Lost Companion was founded in 2006 by Deb Schulz, Kenlyn Kemps and a small group of dedicated animal lovers.
-A need was identified to help feral cat populations in the village of Wild Rose, Wis.
+A need was identified to help feral cat populations in the village of Wild Rose, Wisconsin.
 It quickly became clear that feral cats were a concern throughout Waushara County.

 To help these cats, a nonprofit organization was setup using the guidelines of Alley Cat Allies, an organization which has advocated for non-lethal methods to reduce outdoor cat populations for over a decade.

 Please note that we cannot accept pets from the public.
 Our volunteers care for our cats/kittens at the foster care center.

 Adoptions are by appointment only at our foster care center.